Dean Hamer: Human sexual orientation and behavior genetics

 Hamer's findings provoked extensive public reaction, often based on misunderstanding of the science, which led to his interest in explaining the data to a wide audience through a book written in collaboration with a journalist.
-Social science surveys have shown that research on the origins of sexual orientation has a strong positive influence on people's attitudes of acceptance and inclusion of LGBT people.
+A 2016 article "Sexual Orientation, Controversy, and Science" includes a review of molecular genetics studies related to sexuality, starting with Hamer's work.
+The article cites the attempts to replicate Hamer's work, some supportive and some not.
+It concludes, "Although it is encouraging that the largest study replicated some findings from smaller studies, the case is not closed.
+Still larger studies are needed to provide the degree of certainty now expected in molecular genetics, and in any case, the mapping case is not closed in molecular genetics until one has identified the genes that affect a trait."

 Hamer and colleagues also investigated the genetic roots of anxiety and found that a promoter region polymorphism in the gene for the serotonin transporter, which is the target of antidepressant drugs such as Prozac, is associated with mood and personality.
 This finding has been extensively replicated and extended and its activity has been confirmed by direct brain imaging studies.

 In 2004, Hamer used data from ongoing behavioral genetics studies in his lab to explore the possibility of genetic influences on spirituality.
 In The God Gene: How Faith is Hardwired into our Genes, he proposed that a quantitative measure of self-transcendence is partially heritable and may be correlated to a specific gene, VMAT2, involved in monamine metabolism.
 Hamer's speculations on the possible role of genetics in religious experience were featured in a cover story in Time magazine.